 The Novation Launch Controller MK2 features quite a compact construction, which means traveling with this device is easier.
 Even though compact, the 8×8 grid system gives you 64 assignable pads that can be used with software and hardware interfaces.

 USB is used for connectivity, ensuring connecting the Novation Launch controller MK2 to a computer or laptop you take with you is no problem.
 A lightweight design also ensures it does not add extra weight to your music travel bag.

 Apart from the launchpad itself, the system comes with loopmaster samples that are royalty-free.
 You also get a copy of Ableton Live Lite, the original V Station VST plugin, and you get an AU Synthesizer plugin included with your purchase.

-How To Choose The Best Ableton Push Alternative?
+How To Choose An Ableton Midi Controller?

 Many people looking for alternatives to the controller are low on budget.
 With this in mind, you want to turn your search toward the more budget-friendly controllers on the market.
 Pros can sometimes find that they need a greater variety of features – in such a case, a larger budget may also be required.
 Consider how much you are willing to spend, then narrow your search according to your budget.

 The interface and connections are also important.
 Many people are looking for a simple solution that can connect with a plug-and-play experience to their PC.
 In this case, you might look for an alternative with a standard USB interface.
 These devices will generally come with a built-in driver and need no additional downloads to work with your software.

 The size of the controller, key and pad variety, and configurable settings are other areas you want to focus on when looking at specifications.